locaal-ai/obs-ocr/README.md

+# ⚠️ Stalled ⚠️ This project is not under active development

-# OCR - OBS Plugin
+## OCR - OBS Plugin

 <div align="center">